 This Apple and Quinoa Stuffed Squash can be made with your favorite summer or winter squash.
 For winter squashes, you will need to prebake the squash for about 20-30 minutes before stuffing it.

 I used round summer squash to make this Apple and Quinoa Stuffed Squash and since they are small I only sliced off the top and scooped out the middle.
-Larger round squashes, like acorn squashes, can be sliced in the middle and each half stuffed.
+Larger round winter squashes, like acorn squashes, can be sliced in the middle and each half stuffed.

 Apple and Quinoa Stuffed Squash Ingredients